iljarotar/synth/README.md

   # add as many filters as you need here
 ```

-The `out` parameter is an array of oscillators, that will be sent to the speaker.
+The `out` parameter is a list of oscillators, that will be sent to the speaker.

 Possible oscillator types are
 `Sine`